"Keep your head up. 2021 is going to be great!"

 And a fitting message to follow our reflections on the year we just experienced.

-Since March 2, our From The Co-Founders commentary has been focused on the pandemics.
+Since March 2 of 2020, our From The Co-Founders commentary has been focused on the pandemics.
 Revisiting those was quite the "year in review" experience.*

 - From March 2: "This is no time to overreact, nor to be dismissive.
 Look for the facts!"